 Bringing down the Ruhr Dams, despite the over 50 per cent loss rate sustained by the attacking crews, was a most tremendous tactical blow to Germany and did colossal, if temporary, damage.
 At home it was a most highly successful propaganda matter and brought foremost the efforts of the RAF, bringing in volunteers and focussing the population on the need to attack the enemy.
 Such successes were rare enough for every possible publicity angle to be capitalised upon.
 At a time when there weren't many other successes to write propaganda about, the Dams Raid caught the public's attention.
 Even 55 years on, the Dam Busters are still alive in the hearts and mind of the world.
 The film, of course, has a lot to do with this.

-The Wellington aircraft used in the film has been moved from the RAF Museum at Hendon and is now (March 2011) at the restoration facility at the Royal Air Force Museum at Cosford, where it will undergo conservation and restoration work which is expected to take 3 to 4 years.
-Cosford does have occasional 'open days' at the workshops, the most recent being 13-19 March 2011.
-(Sorry, you just missed it.)
+The Wellington aircraft used in the film has been moved from the RAF Museum at Hendon and is now (November 2014) benefiting from extensive restoration work at the Sir Michael Beetham facilities, Royal Air Force Museum at Cosford.
+There are occasional 'open days' at the workshops, the most recent being mid November 2014, so sorry, you just missed it.

 Where the British High Command failed was to follow up on the attacks.
 The Germans moved heaven and earth to effect repairs, and these could have been bombed conventionally from high altitude once in a while, preventing a complete repair and ensuring that water supplies in the Ruhr Valley - Gemany's industrial heartland - were short, as well as canals being starved of water.
 It is worth remembering that the German canal system was instrumental in the movement of materiel, especially prefabricated U-Boats.